-This Lent, the people of St. George’s are creating a community‑made Stations of the Cross exploring the movement from the Table to the Tree—from fellowship with Jesus to the vulnerability of his Passion.
-Inspired by our Lent course, Coming to the Table, this project invites us to reflect on how God meets us both in everyday hospitality and in places of suffering, loss, and new hope.
+During Lent 2026, the people of St. George’s created a community‑made Stations of the Cross exploring the movement from the Table to the Tree—from fellowship with Jesus to the vulnerability of his Passion.
+Inspired by our Lent course, Coming to the Table, this project invited the community to reflect on how God meets us both in everyday hospitality and in places of suffering, loss, and new hope.

-As we near Good Friday (3 April) different groups within the church: Children’s Church, the Wellbeing Café, Made by St. George’s Craft Group, and an all‑church art session—will create twelve large‑scale artworks.
-Together, the works will form a single visual and spiritual journey through Jesus’ final hours.
+Different groups within the church: Children’s Church, the Wellbeing Café, Made by St. George’s Craft Group, and an all‑church art session—created these twelve large‑scale artworks.
+Together, the works form a single visual and spiritual journey through Jesus’ final hours.

 Q&A’s